React API Call

 • The SearchBar component allows you to type a search term and press the Enter key to submit it.

-• The ArticleList component is responsible for rendering the search results, which are a list of articles.
+• The ArticleList component is responsible for rendering the search results, which include a list of articles.

 • The Article component renders each article in the search results.